Ozone depletion: Public policy

-Civil society including especially NGOs, played critical roles at all stages of policy development leading up to the Vienna Conference, the Montreal Protocol, and in assessing compliance afterwards.
+Civil society, including especially non-governmental organizations (NGOs), played critical roles at all stages of policy development leading to the Vienna Conference, the Montreal Protocol, and in assessing compliance afterwards.
 The major companies claimed that no alternatives to HFC existed.
-An ozone-safe hydrocarbon refrigerant was developed at a Hamburg technological institute in Germany, consisting of a mixture of the hydrocarbon gases propane and butane, and in 1992 came to the attention of the non-governmental organization (NGO) Greenpeace.
+An ozone-safe hydrocarbon refrigerant was developed at a technological institute in Hamburg, Germany, consisting of a mixture of the hydrocarbon gases propane and butane, and in 1992 came to the attention of the NGO Greenpeace.
 Greenpeace called it "Greenfreeze".
 The NGO then worked successfully first with a small and struggling company to market an appliance beginning in Europe, then Asia and later Latin America, receiving a 1997 UNEP award.
-By 1995, Germany had already made CFC refrigerators illegal.
-Since 2004, corporations like Coca-Cola, Carlsberg, and IKEA have been forming a coalition to promote the ozone-safe Greenfreeze units.
+By 1995, Germany had made CFC refrigerators illegal.
+Since 2004, corporations like Coca-Cola, Carlsberg, and IKEA formed a coalition to promote the ozone-safe Greenfreeze units.
 Production spread to companies like Electrolux, Bosch, and LG, with sales reaching some 300 million refrigerators by 2008.
 In Latin America, a domestic Argentinian company began Greenfreeze production in 2003, while the giant Bosch in Brazil began a year later.
 By 2013 it was being used by some 700 million refrigerators, making up about 40 percent of the market.

 In the U.S., however, change has been much slower.
 To some extent, CFCs were being replaced by the less damaging hydrochlorofluorocarbons (HCFCs), although concerns remain regarding HCFCs also.
 In some applications, hydrofluorocarbons (HFCs) were being used to replace CFCs.
-HFCs, which contain no chlorine or bromine, do not contribute at all to ozone depletion although they are potent greenhouse gases.
+HFCs, which contain no chlorine or bromine, do not contribute to ozone depletion although they are potent greenhouse gases.
 The best known of these compounds is probably HFC-134a (R-134a), which in the United States has largely replaced CFC-12 (R-12) in automobile air conditioners.
-In laboratory analytics (a former "essential" use) the ozone depleting substances can be replaced with various other solvents.
-Chemical companies like Du Pont, whose representatives even disparaged Greenfreeze as "that German technology," maneuvered the EPA to block the technology in the U.S. until 2011.
+In laboratory analytics (a former "essential" use) the ozone depleting substances can be replaced with other solvents.
+Chemical companies like Du Pont, whose representatives disparaged Greenfreeze as "that German technology," maneuvered the EPA to block the technology in the U.S. until 2011.
 Ben & Jerry's of Unilever and General Electric, spurred by Greenpeace, had expressed formal interest in 2008 which figured in the EPA's final approval.

-The EU recast it's Ozone Regulation in 2009.
+The EU recast its Ozone Regulation in 2009.
 The law bans ozone-depleting substances with the goal of protecting the ozone layer.
 The list of ODS that are subject to the regulation is the same as those under the Montreal Protocol, with some additions.